Minecraft-Classic-Server-Archive/Thirty/docs/settings.md

 ### `colours`

 Defines custom text colours for use with the [`TextColors`](https://wiki.vg/Classic_Protocol_Extension#TextColors) CPE extension.
+The alternative spelling `colors` is also allowed for this section.

 The key will be the colour code, the value is an 8-digit hexadecimal number in `RRGGBBAA` format defining the colour.